fscorrupt/awesome-stars/README.md

 - [repo-sync/repo-sync](https://github.com/repo-sync/repo-sync) - 🔄 Keep a pair of GitHub repos in sync
 - [sdras/awesome-actions](https://github.com/sdras/awesome-actions) - A curated list of awesome actions to use on GitHub
 - [Awesome-Windows/Awesome](https://github.com/Awesome-Windows/Awesome) - :computer: 🎉 An awesome & curated list of best applications and tools for Windows.
-- [rustyshackleford36/locatarr](https://github.com/rustyshackleford36/locatarr) - My intent is to locate all the *arr apps that are out there in the world, like Sonarr, Radarr, etc. Thus, locatarr
 - [veggiemonk/awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects
 - [zerotier/awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more
 - [simon987/awesome-datahoarding](https://github.com/simon987/awesome-datahoarding) - List of data-hoarding related tools